ericchu94/chat/documentation/FSD.md

 	#### User Interface Description
 	* A list that displays all the contact and their online online status (colour indication)
-	* A dropdown menu beside each contact to perform additional functions such as start chat, add to faviourite or remove
+	* A dropdown menu beside each contact to perform additional functions such as start chat, add to favorite or remove
 	* A button that add users by their username
 	* A dropdown menu of status to choose from to indicate your online status
-	* A separate list that displays a list of contacts indicated by the user as their faviourites
+	* A separate list that displays a list of contacts indicated by the user as their favorite

 ### Module 4 - User-based Chatting System
 1. The system shall only create a chat room if there are two or more users for the chat room